 - Front and back doors.

 - Large common spaces (kitchen, living room etc.)

-Buy the right package to suit your needs.
 You can buy each piece individually, but it is generally cheaper and easier to buy bundled security systems.
 At a minimum your system should have 1-3 cameras, a DVR (digital video recorder), appropriate wiring (siamese and BNC cables), and power cords.
 Unless you are choosing to monitor a large area, wireless cameras with wall mounting should cover your needs.

 - Basic Home Security: Get a package with 2-3 outdoor cameras (to monitor doors), and a DVR with at least 3 days of recording time.

 - Monitoring Valuables/Young Children: 1-3 indoor wireless cameras can cover a small room effectively and stream the footage right to your computer.